glowkeeper/P3D/docs/labs/week4Session2.md

 To enable ProBuilder, go to _Window_, _Package Manager_.
 Search for _ProBuilder_ and install it.
 Now go to _Tools_, _ProBuilder_ and select _ProBuilder_ window.
 You have several options for displaying the ProBuilder tools window - play around and find whichever option suits you best.

-This time, you are going to create something that looks a little more like a shipping container, so press the key _alt_ and make a _New Shape_ from the ProBuilder window.
-Select a _Cube_, set the _x_, _y_ and _z_ coordinates to be 3, 3 and 6, respectively (making the cube three metres by three metres by six metres) and hit _Build_.
+This time, you are going to create something that looks a little more like a shipping container, so make a _New Shape_ from the ProBuilder window.
+Select a _Cube_ and scale the _x_, _y_ and _z_ coordinates to be 3, 3 and 6, respectively (making the cube three metres by three metres by six metres) and hit _Build_.
 Later on, you are going to put a door on the container, so select the _Face Selection_, highlight the front face of the object, and press delete.
 Rename the cube _Inside_ (this will be the inside of the container), and with the object highlighted, select _Flip Normals_.
 Next, you are going to apply a container material, so again, with the container object highlighted, select ProBuilder's _Material Editor_, add _containers_diffuse_ to _Quick Material_ and _Apply_.
 Then open up the shader in the _Inspector_ window and set the _Base Map_ of the _Surface Inputs_ to the texture _containers_normals_.
 Finally, create an empty _GameObject_, name it _Container_ and make _Inside_ a child of that.

 If your _Game_ tab looks something similar to Figure 1, then congratulations, you have successfully created your first ProBuilder object.